-The cost of third party insurance is one of its main advantages.
+- Pros of Third Party Insurance: The cost of third party insurance is one of its main advantages.
 In the case of an accident, where you have caused damage to a third party, you will be on the safer side and save up on some money with the help of a third party insurance policy.
 Rather than you being held liable for the damages, the entire amount (property damage up to 7.5 Lakh) would be settled by the insurance provider.
-In case you don’t have a third party insurance, you can be sued, and you would have to shell out the legal expenses from your own pockets.
+In case you don’t have third-party insurance, you can be sued, and you would have to shell out the legal expenses from your own pockets.

 Since you are meeting the bare minimum legal requirement for insurance, you don’t have to be worried about getting pulled over for lack of an insurance policy.

-Just like pros, there are certain cons as well related to third party insurance.
-One of them is the fact that in the event of an accident, this insurance would not protect you from the damages occurred to your vehicle.
+- Cons of Third Party Insurance: Just like pros, there are certain cons as well related to third party insurance.
+One of them is the fact that in the event of an accident, this insurance would not protect you from the damages that occurred to your vehicle.
 If you are responsible for the accident, then you are responsible for paying for all the repairs as well.